 Google Scholar: https://scholar.google.com/citations?user=rli982AAAAAJ&hl=en

 Geoff’s research interests are broad, but a recurrent theme is the use of remote sensing and geospatial technologies to study environmental patterns and processes, including quantitative analysis and modeling of land surface phenology and land cover land use change.
-He has studied land dynamics in North, Central, and South America, Eastern Europe, European Russia, and Central Asia, and, particularly in grasslands and croplands, drylands and wetlands, and urbanizing areas.
+He has studied land dynamics in North, Central, and South America, Eastern Europe, European Russia, and Central Asia, and in a variety of context, including grasslands and croplands, drylands and wetlands, and urbanizing areas.
 He enjoys international collaborations and fieldwork.
-He has mentored doctorate students from China, The Netherlands, Ukraine, The Philippines, Bangladesh, and Ethiopia, Vietnam, and Poland, masters students from Czechia and the USA, and post-doctoral research associates from The Netherlands, China, The Philippines, Kyrgyzstan, Ethiopia, and the USA.
-Geoff is a member of the NASA Land Cover Land Use Change Science Team and has received research funding through the years from NASA, NSF, NIH, DOE, USGS, NRC, and NATO.
-He is currently an Associate Editor of Remote Sensing of Environment (since 2018) and on the editorial boards of International Journal of Biometeorology (since 2012) and Landscape Ecology (since 2007), and Science of Remote Sensing (since 2019).
+He has mentored: (1) doctorate students from Bangladesh, China, Colombia, Ethiopia, The Netherlands, The Philippines, Poland, Ukraine, and Vietnam, (2) masters students from Czechia and the USA, and (3) post-doctoral research associates from China, Ethiopia, Kyrgyzstan, The Netherlands, The Philippines, Poland, and the USA.
+Geoff is a member of the NASA Land Cover Land Use Change Science Team, and he has received research funding through the years from NASA, NSF, NIH, DOE, USGS, NRC, and NATO.
+He is currently an Associate Editor of Remote Sensing of Environment (since 2018) and serves on the editorial boards of International Journal of Biometeorology (since 2012), Land (since 2020), Landscape Ecology (since 2007), and Science of Remote Sensing (since 2019).
 He has previously served on the editorial boards of BioScience (2003-2018), Ecology/Ecological Monographs (2001-2007), Applied Vegetation Science (2008-2011), Ecology & Society (2004-2008), and Conservation Ecology (1996-2003).
 He is active in the American Geophysical Union (AGU) and the North America Chapter of the International Association for Landscape Ecology (IALE-NA).